The Swedish Lapphund Shop

 Intelligent, Trainable, Energetic, Active and Devoted

 These doggies have been around for 1,000 years and skeletal remains of similar doggies have been found that date back many centuries.
 They are also referred to, in their native country of Sweden, as 'Vastgotaspets', which translates to 'small spitz of the West Goths', a region located in the middle of Sweden.
 It's thought that they were developed to be versatile farm dogs, that could help in herding and bringing in cows, as well as herding them into market.
 Additionally, it's thought that they were used to herd and guard reindeer for the Nomadic people.
 They almost completely disappeared in the early 1940's and they only survived thanks to two very dedicated breed enthusiasts.
-Nowadays, they are fairly well-known across some parts of the world but remain a rare breed within the UK.
-Anyone wanting to share their home with one of these doggies would have to register their interest with a breeder.
+Nowadays, they are fairly well-known across some parts of the world but still remain a rare breed within the UK.

 |Kennel Club Group||Pastoral Group|